isomerpages/ura-ilsg-cms/_call-for-artworks/2025 Open Call.md

 <br>
 <br>The curatorial theme of i Light Singapore 2025, <strong><em>To Gather</em></strong>,
-calls for innovative light art installations that draw inspiration from the colour red - elements that are essential for sustaining life, red symbolises the primary energy source that radiates light and warmth for life on Earth.
+calls for innovative light art installations that draw inspiration from the colour red - associated with elements that are essential for sustaining life, red symbolises the primary energy source that radiates light and warmth for life on Earth.
 As the lifeblood of our collective existence, red is the common thread that binds us all together – a call to embrace unity in diversity.
 <br>
 <br><strong><em>To Gather</em></strong> strives to spark conversations, foster
 vibrant communities and inspire collective action so as to effect positive